Continuous Conversations

 Continues the current turn.

-Each Session-tab turn can use up to 50 internal Claude agentic-loop iterations (read file, edit file, run tests, retry, etc.) before failing with:
+One turn can use up to 50 internal Claude agentic-loop iterations — read a file, edit it, run tests, retry — before failing with:

 Task exceeded turn limit: Reached maximum number of turns (50).

-Consider increasing max_turns_task in guardrails or breaking into smaller subtasks.This is notthe number of messages in your session.
-It's the per-turn iteration budget Claude Code uses internally for one user request.
-Heavy 12-step tasks with retries can blow past it.
+Consider increasing max_turns_task in guardrails or breaking into smaller subtasks.This is not the number of messages in your conversation.
+It is the per-turn iteration budget for a single request, and a heavy twelve-step task with retries can exhaust it.

 TOKEN=$(curl -s -X POST http://localhost:8000/api/token \